mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 represent a pink diamond and its name emblazoned in platinum.
 The Pink, as its crew refer to it, can be encountered in any starport.

-As well as the alterations made to the Pink itself, the ship’s boat is painted platinum with the logo ‘Baby Pink’ stamped on the front.
-The ATV is pale pink with the logo ‘Baby Pink Two’ in platinum and features an expensive entertainment suite, wet bar and three pools in the work area.
+As well as the alterations made to the Pink itself, the ship's boat is painted platinum with the logo 'Baby Pink' stamped on the front.
+The ATV is pale pink with the logo 'Baby Pink Two' in platinum and features an expensive entertainment suite, wet bar and three pools in the work area.
 The turret contains a mount for a vulcan machinegun, usually stored in a secured locker in the docking bay along with three magazines of ammunition.
-The neon pink air/raft also has an entertainment suite and wet bar, with the logo ‘Baby Pink Three’ on the side.
+The neon pink air/raft also has an entertainment suite and wet bar, with the logo 'Baby Pink Three' on the side.

 OWNERSHIP AND CREW
 Having had many owners throughout her years, the Pink Diamond